Ready to join the Challenge?

 Once you have created an account in the application portal for your team, you can start filling your application whenever you like and finish later, keeping in mind the absolute deadline of 31 May 16:00 EET.

-Please see the full Challenge competition program (PDF) for more detailed information about the process, including evaluation criteria.
+Please see the full Challenge competition program (31 March 2020 updated version) (PDF) for more detailed information about the process, including evaluation criteria.

 The City of Helsinki expects that participants read the information provided in the competition program before submitting the application.

 Helsinki Energy Challenge is open to everyone globally.
 We believe the best ideas can come from anywhere, and that great innovation often comes from multidisciplinary discussions and diverse teams.
 We therefore require teams to consist of at least two members and actively encourage large and more diverse teams.
 Team members can represent different organisations (start-ups, other companies, universities, research organizations, etc.) but may also be individual experts not representing any organisation.
 One person should be named team leader.

 A minimum of three and a maximum of 15 teams will be selected to continue in the process and invited to the co-creation phase of Helsinki Energy Challenge.

 In the first phase, applications are evaluated from the following two perspectives:

 The team (3/10 points): (1) The team’s expertise relevant to the solution that the team proposes; (2) The diversity of relevant expertise represented within the team; (3) The team’s experience in the energy sector and/or in developing and/or implementing energy technologies/ systems.

 The proposed preliminary plan/solutions (7/10 points): see the evaluation criteria.